 For proprietary software solutions, customers typically pay a set licensing fee.
 For installed software, this fee may be charged on a one-time basis per license (i.e., per device) or it may involve ongoing subscription fees for cloud or SaaS (software as a service) solutions.
 Licensing fees vary from product to product, and may be a flat rate —with all data and unlimited user access included — or a la carte.
 While cloud solutions typically include updates and product improvements within their fees, you may need to pay to upgrade installed software as new versions become available over time.

 One of the best things about open source software is that it is entirely customizable.
 Though it is based upon specific source code, that’s just a starting point; skilled developers can modify the software as they wish.
 This means so long as you have the resources, your solution can be tailored to your unique needs.

-With proprietary contract management software, you are limited to the functionalities and features of the platform you select – and offerings can vary from software solution to software solution.
+With proprietary CLM software, you are limited to the functionalities and features of the platform you select – and offerings can vary from software solution to software solution.
 As such, it’s helpful to develop a list of must-have and nice-to-have functionalities before you start looking in order to find the solution that best fits your needs.